-Home Base works in cooperation with family, school and community to provide high-quality childcare through enriching activities for all elementary children in the Wayzata School District community.
+Home Base works in cooperation with family, school, and community to provide high-quality childcare through enriching activities for all elementary children in the Wayzata Public Schools community.

 Is a fee-based program which provides before- and after-school childcare for children kindergarten to grade five.

 Is located at each of the seven Wayzata elementary schools and the Wayzata Early Learning School.

-Provides a choice-based environment where children can grow, build friendships, and develop their social skills under supervision of nurturing caregivers.
+Provides a choice-based environment where children can grow, build friendships, and develop their social skills under the supervision of nurturing caregivers.

 Is led by experienced professionals in school-age care at each site.